CMS Lite Frequently Asked Questions

 - How to I get changes made to my ministry page in the government web site?

 - How do I set my browser to recognise English - Canada?

 If your ministry program does not currently have any content in the Gov 2.0 infrastructure, please contact your GCPE Communications Director to initiate the process.

-If you have a license to CMS Lite, but the topic(s) you need to access do not appear in the Content Menu, please contact the COS Service Desk so that they may determine if your IDIR has been applied to the appropriate security groups(s).
+If you have a license to CMS Lite, but the topic(s) you need to access do not appear in the Content Menu, please contact the GDX Service Desk so that they may determine if your IDIR has been applied to the appropriate security groups(s).